-There's no one-size-fits all approach to treating pain, no matter what causes it.
-Pain is personal, shaped not only by the form of arthritis you have but also by a variety of biological, emotional and psychological factors that influence how you experience pain and cope with it.
+Whether you have rheumatoid arthritis, osteoarthritis or some other chronic pain condition, there's no one-size-fits all approach to treating pain.
+Pain is personal, shaped by various biological, emotional and psychological factors that influence how you experience and cope.

-In this episode with Drs.
-Rachel Aaron and Claudia Campbell, originally broadcast in September 2020, you will learn how to build personal pain plan by recognizing and identifying which factors affect you most, including how your attitude impacts your ability to effectively manage pain.
+In this episode, listeners will learn how to build personal pain plan by recognizing and identifying the different factors that affect them most, including how their attitude impacts their ability to effectively manage pain.
+Listeners will also learn about a new research study exploring the efficacy of various coping and self-management strategies for pain and details on how to participate.